ponylang/pony-tutorial/docs/types/traits-and-interfaces.md

   fun is_color(): None => None
 ```

-Here we are using structural typing to create a collection of things that are in the category `Color` by providing a method that "marks" being a member of the category; `is_color`.
+Here we are using structural typing to create a collection of things that are in the category `Color` by providing a method that "marks" being a member of the category: `is_color`.

 ### Open world typing